maeda6uiui/Mechtatel/README.md

 ## Try it out

-`groupId` is going to be changed to `io.github.maeda6uiui` from the next GA release.
+`groupId` is going to be changed to `io.github.maeda6uiui` in the next GA release.

 ```xml
 <dependencies>